Flying-Rat/GodotItch/Samples/GodotItchExtension/README.md

 ## Development
 - Edit C++ source in `src/`.
-- Rebuild using the setup script or manually with scons.
+- Rebuild using the setup script or manually with scons (for example `scons platform=windows`).
-- For debugging, see `.vscode/` for example launch configurations.

 ## License
 See [LICENSE](../LICENSE) in the root of the repository.